loopbackio/loopback-connector-rest/README.md

 For a REST data source, you can define an array of  _operation_ objects to specify the REST API mapping.
 Each operation object can have the following two properties:

-* template: See how to define a custom method template [below](#defining-a-custom-method-using-a-template).
+* `template`: See how to define a custom method template [below](#defining-a-custom-method-using-a-template).
-* functions: An object that maps a JavaScript function to a list of parameter names.
+* `functions`: An object that maps a JavaScript function to a list of parameter names.
-  For example, a function geocode(street, city, zipcode) will be created so that the first argument will be the value of street variable in the template, second for city, and third for zipcode.
+  For example, a function `geocode(street, city, zipcode)` will be created so that the first argument will be the value of street variable in the template, second for city, and third for zipcode.
-  The function can be executed anywhere by the server (in a boot script, through middleware, or within a model's .js file if it is attached to the REST datasource).
+  The function can be executed anywhere by the server (in a boot script, through middleware, or within a model's JavaScript file if attached to the REST datasource).

 ## Configure options for request